underscoreio/underscoreio/src/html/_posts/2015-02-13-error-handling-without-throwing-your-hands-up.md

 The solution is to encode the [invariants](http://en.wikipedia.org/wiki/Invariant_(computer_science)) into the type system.
-This means we move the validation of input into the types themselves.
-So we can only create valid instances, rather than throwing exceptions on invalid input.
+This means we move the validation of input into the types themselves, meaning we can only create valid instances.
-This means the compiler,
+As a result, the compiler,
-rather than the runtime will inform us if we attempt to instantiate an object with bad data.
+rather than the runtime,
+will inform us if we attempt to instantiate an object with bad data.

 ### How can we achieve this?

-First the requirement for `FavouriteNumbers` is the input is a list that must contain at least one element.
+The requirement for `FavouriteNumbers` is the input is a list that must contain at least one element.
 [Scalaz](https://github.com/scalaz/scalaz) has just the thing we need --- `NonEmptyList[T]`.
 As its name suggests it's a list that is guaranteed to be non-empty.
 We can rewrite `FavouriteNumbers` as:

 {% highlight scala %}
 final case class FavouriteNumbers(l: NonEmptyList[Int])
 {% endhighlight %}

-Second, creating an `Angle` can either succeed (with an `Angle`) or fail (with an error message).
+Creating an `Angle` can either succeed (with an `Angle`) or fail (with an error message).
 Scala provides what we need in the type [`Either`](http://www.scala-lang.org/api/current/#scala.util.Either).
 The value of `Either` must be an instance of `Left` or `Right`.
-By convetion `Left` is used for failure and `Right` for success.
+By convention `Left` is used for failure and `Right` for success.
-In our case a `String` or an `Angle`, giving: `Either[String,Angle]`.
+In our case a we fail with a `String` or succeed with an `Angle`, giving: `Either[String,Angle]`.

 Rather than attempting to encode this for each of the classes implementing the trait, we can make their constructors private and use a method on the companion object to enforce the requirements at instantiation.
-Finally, there only ever needs to be a single instance of both `Perpendicular` and `Straight`.
-So let's make them case objects.
+Finally, there only ever needs to be a single instance of both `Perpendicular` and `Straight` so let's make them case objects.

 {% highlight scala %}
 sealed trait Angle { val degrees: Int }